SKIP TO PAGE CONTENT

 Limitation on Catalog of Record

 The catalog under which a student first enters a degree program is referred to as a Catalog of Record.
-A student must complete their degree program within five years in order to graduate under the Catalog of Record.
+A student must complete their degree program within five years to graduate under the Catalog of Record.
 Students taking longer than five years to complete their degree program must meet the degree requirements listed in the current catalog at the time of graduation.

 Auditing Courses